-This completes your introduction to the 68020/030 debugger.
+This completes your introduction to the 68040 Debugger/Emulator.
 You have used many features of the debugger.
 For additional information on performing tasks with the debugger, refer to the "User's Guide" part of this manual.
 For more detailed information on debugger commands, error messages, etc., refer to the "Reference" part of this manual.
+Chapter 1: Getting Started with the Graphical Interface To end the debugging session